-You don't have to do much to keep your intestinal microbiota healthy and avoid the incredible cause of urinary tract infections.
+You don't have to complicate things to keep your intestinal microbiota healthy and avoid the incredible cause of urinary tract infections.

-Think of them as little internal pets that you have to take care of and nurture with what they like best.
+Think of them as little internal pets that you have to take care of and nourish with what they like most.
 And what is that delicacy that keeps them healthy, active and ready to protect you?
 The probiotics.

-They are foods or supplements that contain live microorganisms to maintain or enhance the good bacteria in the body.
+They are foods or supplements that contain live microorganisms to maintain or improve the body's good bacteria.

 And they have been shown to be the most effective and natural way to improve gut health and control infections.